Wasco, California: Economy

 One of Wasco's major economic activities is agriculture, specifically the growing of rose bushes.
 In 2007 fifty-five percent of all roses grown in the United States were grown in or around Wasco.
-Two of Wasco's major nurseries closed in 2010, and by 2011 Wasco was producing only approximately forty percent of US-grown roses.
+Two of Wasco's major nurseries closed in 2010, and by 2011 Wasco was producing only approximately forty percent of U.S.-grown roses.

 Oil and gas extraction is a significant part of the local economy.
 The Wasco Oil Field was discovered in April 1938, by Continental Oil Company.
 The large Semitropic Oil Field is along State Route 46 about 7 mile west of town.
 Formerly a gas field, the region now mainly produces oil.
 Vintage Production, an arm of Occidental Petroleum, is the primary operator as of 2010.

 Sports

 The Wasco Reserve (called the Reserves in their 2019 debut season) were a professional baseball team competing in the independent Pecos League which is not affiliated with Major League Baseball or Minor League Baseball.
 Their home games through the 2021 season were played at Wasco Athletic Park, sharing Bakersfield's Sam Lynn Ballpark for their 2022 final season.